LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/PowerGrid_FDI/PowerGrid_FDI_CaseStudy.md

 ### Introduction

-This case study demonstrates the execution of a **Siemens-S7Comm False Data Injection (FDI) attack** on a power grid system, illustrating how an attacker can exploit vulnerabilities to cause a power failure for a critical infrastructure client: a land-based railway simulation system connected to the Level 0 power distribution system.
-The attack sequence involves seven key steps, as outlined in the case study overview diagram below:
+This case study demonstrates the execution of a **Siemens-S7Comm False Data Injection (FDI) attack** on a power grid system's SCADA network, illustrating how an attacker can exploit vulnerabilities to cause a power failure for a critical infrastructure client: a land-based railway simulation system connected to the Level 0 power distribution system.
+The attack process is divided into two main phases:

+- **IT System Attack**: This phase covers how the attacker uses a trojan to achieve lateral movement, evade intrusion detection systems (IDS), and deliver the OT attack payload (FDI script) to a compromised machine with access to the SCADA network.
+- **OT System Attack**:  This phase illustrates how the FDI script manipulates the power grid RTU’s memory, causing system errors that trigger the safety protection mechanisms, ultimately cutting off power to the critical infrastructure.

+The attack progresses through nine key steps, as outlined in the case study overview diagram below:

 ![](img/title.png)

 For the case study attack demo video, please refer to this link: https://youtu.be/INDEzA4qk7I?si=eG4ahl96KFb_Hv6u.